kursaha/docs/engageDataDrive/connector/source/mysql.md

 # MySql

+This page contains the setup guide and reference information for the MySql source connector.

 ### To Connect with Mysql database
 - Make sure that your Mysql database is up and running
 - Create a dedicated read-only user with access to all tables needed.